Introduction to Acquisition Financing

 2. Owner Financing

-At times, the target company owner provides the funds for the acquisition in exchange for an annuity payment inclusive of interest over a predetermined period.
-This is done when the target company owner or the seller is reasonably sure that the company has a cash flow stream good enough to generate the required annuity payments; however, she doesn’t have further inclination to continue working may be due to lifecycle or maybe due to other impediments being faced by her.
+The target company owner sometimes provides the funds for the acquisition in exchange for an annuity payment inclusive of interest over a predetermined period.
+The target company owner or seller, being reasonably confident in the company’s ability to generate the necessary annuity payments, decides to cease working due to personal circumstances or other challenges encountered, such as reaching a certain stage in life.

 3. Sources of Acquisition Financing

 The source of acquisition funding may vary based on various factors.
 One of these is the financial position of the target company.
-Suppose the Target company has had a steady cash flow stream and is expected to continue for the foreseeable future.
-It is easier to obtain funding in that case, and several banks, lending organizations, or non-banking financial corporations can provide the funds.
+The Target company consistently generates a reliable cash flow stream that is projected to continue in the foreseeable future.
+In that case, it is easier to obtain funding, and several banks, lending organizations, or non-banking financial corporations can provide the funds.
 In such a case, the interest rate is also slightly more affordable.

-However, the larger banks might refuse to fund if the target company is distressed or has not yet reached a steady state on the cash flow front.
+The larger banks may decline to provide funding if the target company is experiencing financial distress or has not yet achieved a stable cash flow state.
 In such cases, the acquirer may approach a private lending firm because their lending criteria are more relaxed.
 However, the interest rate is generally higher as the acquisition involves higher risk.

 Benefits of Acquisition Financing

 - Speedy Acquisition: We have all heard to strike the iron when it is hot.
-So if the acquisition is not completed within the time frame desired by the acquirer, it may give the competitors the time to enter the market and eat out of the first mover’s advantage of the acquirer.
+If the acquirer fails to complete the acquisition within the desired time frame, competitors may seize the opportunity to enter the market and erode the acquirer’s first-mover advantage.
 Therefore funding makes resources available as per the need of the acquirer.

 - Enables Phase Wise Acquisition: A line of credit assures the seller that he will receive the required payment and is ready to enter into a staggered acquisition.
 This enables the acquirer to keep the interest cost minimum and follow the most optimized acquisition sequence.